 If you currently do not have health insurance, we can help!
 Click here to learn more and make an appointment with a health insurance navigator today.

-The reason health insurance on Healthcare.gov is so affordable for many people is because the government subsidizes your monthly premiums based on your income.
-These subsidies are also called Premium Tax Credits, and, if you receive them each month during the year, they are called Advance Payments of the Premium Tax Credit (APTCs).
+Health insurance on Healthcare.gov is affordable for many people because the government subsidizes your monthly premiums based on your income.
+These subsidies are called Premium Tax Credits.
+If you receive them each month during the year, they are called Advance Payments of the Premium Tax Credit (APTCs).

-If you receive government subsidies, you need to reconcile these payments on your taxes each year.
+If you receive these government subsidies, you need to reconcile these payments on your tax return each year.
 The IRS requires you to do this to make sure that you received the proper amount of subsidies based on your income.

 How do I know if I received APTCs?

 If you enrolled yourself or a family member in a Healthcare.gov plan, you will receive Form 1095-A from the Health Insurance Marketplace.
-This form will show the months that you have been covered by a Healthcare.gov plan and will show the amount of APTC that you was paid to your health insurance company on your behalf.
+This form will show the months that you were covered by a Healthcare.gov plan and will show the amount of APTC that was paid to your health insurance company on your behalf.
 The Marketplace also provides this information to the IRS.

-What is the change for filing 2020 taxes?
+Are there changes for filing taxes in 2021?
 What do I need to do?

-If you find on Form 8962 that you actually received a smaller amount of subsidies than you qualify for based on your year-end income, you should definitely file form 8962 so you can get a tax refund.
+If you find on Form 8962 that you received a smaller amount of subsidies than you qualify for based on your year-end income, you may claim the Premium Tax Credit on form 8962.